 The True Adventures Of Sandra The Free Range Super Bunny

 Several times I had to run for my life.
-It’s a blessing that I can hop, jump and leap at a speed that is just slightly faster than the dogs that chased me.
-Once a dog ran me all over the property!
-I was scared and exhausted and I stayed under the porch for hours afterwards.
+But do you know what?
+I can hop, jump and leap just slightly faster than the dogs that chased me.
+Once a dog chased me all over this whole place.
+I was scared and too too tired and I stayed under the porch for all day.

-But the next day I finally met an animal that was NOT trying to kill me!
-It was a handsome wild garden rabbit.
-We had a ball!
-We hopped and played for hours — chasing each other and running away from each other, and chasing some more!
-The people thought surely this was my big break- and that this wild rabbit fellow and I would hop off into the briar patch and we would have a family together right away!
-It was getting dark and everyone thought that was the most romantic most beautiful possible happy ending in the world for any creature!
+Nobody took me inside to be their bunny.
+But the next day I finally met an animal that was NOT trying to kill me.
+It was a handsome outdoor boy bunny.
+We had so much fun.
+We hopped and played for a long time.
+We chased each other and were running away from each other, and chasing some more!
+The people thought this was so cute.
+They thought outdoor bunny and I would hop off into the briar patch and we would have a family together right away.

 I have learned that living ON a porch is much better than living UNDER a porch.
 This is my sofa that I can jump up on.
 When people visit me they pick me up and pet me on this sofa.
 What looks like a carrot here is my calcium mineral chew stick.

 This is me in my princess canopy bed.
 Usually it is all covered up.
 I spend a lot of time here where I feel safe.
 If you’re looking for me, you’ll probably find me under here.

 We went to the rabbit doctor who looked in my bunny ears and said everything was fine.
 They told Bibi I was a girl bunny, not a HE.
 They picked a bad bug off of me that’s all.
 I didn’t have fleas and I wasn’t hungry or thirsty anymore.
 Nothing bad happened on my outdoor adventure.
 I don’t really want to go outside anytime soon, that is true — but I DO love to go in Bibi’s house.
 My favorite place is by the window where I watch the outside where I used to live.